mafu-d/ultimate-guestbook/docs/code-quality.md

 ```

 It's a good idea to run this before committing.
 You could even set up a git hook to automate this.

+### Blade templates

+At the time of writing, there is no reliable way of linting or formatting Blade template files from the command line.
+Some IDEs will format your code for you, but you're reliant on whatever editor you're using to make the decisions rather than anything we can define in our code base, which isn't ideal.
+For now, you'll just have to be disciplined and format your files manually.
+I'd recommend indenting with 2 spaces.

 ## CSS (and SCSS)